abajano/abajano/README.md

 - 👋 Hi, I’m @abajano
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on everything worthy of the learning process
+- 💞️ I’m looking to collaborate on web development
 - 📫 I can be reached on saadabajano@gmail.com